fhalab/evSeq/README.md

 ![Example Amplicon](./GitImages/AmpliconExample.png "Example Amplicon")

 2. Replace the bases at the known mutagenized positions with "NNN" as the codon.
 This is given as an example again in the below image.
-Note that positions 29, 39, 49, and 63 are now given by "NNN" in the DNA sequence. ssSeq will search for "NNN" in the input reference sequences and identify those positions as the targets of site-saturation mutagenesis.
+Note that positions 29, 39, 49, and 63 are now given by "NNN" in the DNA sequence. deSeq will search for "NNN" in the input reference sequences and identify those positions as the targets of site-saturation mutagenesis.
 Of course, for single site site-saturation mutagenesis, only 1 position would be given by "NNN", for double site site-saturation mutagenesis, 2 positions would be given by "NNN", and so on.

 ![Example Mutagenized Amplicon](./GitImages/ExampleAmpliconNNN.png "Example Mutagenized Amplicon")